Crypter-File-Transfer/Crypter/Docs/Development/Development Environment Setup.md

 Download and install PGAdmin: [PGAdmin Downloads Page](https://www.pgadmin.org/download/)

-Follow the instructions for a production deployment.
+Follow the instructions for a production deployment to get the container running on your development machine.
+Those instructions are located [here](../Production/Deployment/PostgreSQL.md).

 ## Crypter.API